Adong-o/AdjustMeeting/README.md

    - Share it with participants via text, email, or messaging app
    - Participants will use this exact code to request to join

-5. **Manage Join Requests (This is where the magic happens!)**
+5. **Manage Join Requests**
    - When someone wants to join, you'll see an **orange notification popup**
-   - The notification shows the participant's name and request time
+   - The notification shows the participant's name and bounces to get attention
    - Click "Review" or the orange admission button in the header
    - You'll see a list of people waiting to join with their details
    - Click the green checkmark ✅ to **admit** or red X ❌ to **reject**